Emi66666/DIPRAD_Gaze_Tracking_Study/README.md

 # OVRseer

 ## Description:
-VR multiplayer game with a collaborative and competitive version developed for analysis of gaze tracking in multiplayer VR games, made for the Master's Thesis course at the Faculty of Electrical Engineering and Computing, University of Zagreb.
+VR multiplayer game with a collaborative and competitive version developed in Unity for the analysis of gaze tracking in multiplayer VR games; made for the Master's Thesis course at the Faculty of Electrical Engineering and Computing, University of Zagreb.

 ## Developers:
 - Emilia Haramina